microsoft/nni/docs/en_US/Tutorial/HowToUseSharedStorage.rst

 .. note::
     Shared storage is currently in the experimental stage.
 We suggest use AzureBlob under Ubuntu/CentOS/RHEL, and NFS under Ubuntu/CentOS/RHEL/Fedora/Debian for remote.
-    And make sure your local machine can mount NFS or fuse AzureBlob and has ``sudo`` permission on your remote runtime.
+    And make sure your local machine can mount NFS or fuse AzureBlob and the machine used in training service has ``sudo`` permission without password.
 We only support shared storage under training service with reuse mode for now.

 Example
 -------